kqdtran/ninjascraper/README.md

 Get your exams from Ninja Course!

 ## Features and Acknowledgements
+* LATEST VERSION ONLY WORKS FOR EVERY DEPARTMENT WHOSE ABBREVIATION IS A WORD WITH NO SPACE.
+HENCE, DEPARTMENTS LIKE MEC ENG(MECHANICAL ENGINEERING), COM LIT(COMPARATIVE LITERATURE), ETC. WON'T WORK.
+YOU WILL HAVE TO REVERT TO AN EARLIER VERSION IF YOU WANT TO DOWNLOAD THE EXAMS FOR COURSES IN THOSE DEPARTMENTS.
 * Download all of the exams for the course you want into your local directory.
 * Currently work for EVERY course that has its exams posted on Ninja Course.
 * Worked extremely well for CS courses thanks to Vaishaal Shankar.